harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-new-relic.md

 ## Review: CV Setup Options

-To use the Verify step, you will need a Harness Service Reliability Management Monitored Service.
+To use the Verify step, you will need a Harness Monitored Service.
 In the simplest terms, a Monitored Service is basically a mapping of a Harness Service to a service monitored by your APM or logging tool.

-You can set up a Monitored Service in the Service Reliability Management module or in the Verify step in a CD stage.
-The process is the same.
+You can set up a Monitored Service in the Verify step in a CD stage.

-No matter where you set up the Monitored Service, once it's set up, it's available to both Service Reliability Management and CD modules.
+There are other ways to set up a Monitored Service.
+To learn more see: [Monitored Service](docs/platform/monitored-service.md)

 In this topic we'll set up the Monitored Service as part of the **Verify** step.